 In spite of the often violent world we live in, and the feeling that most of our traditional values are being challenged on a daily basis, I never cease to be amazed at the virtual goodness of humanity.
 From the peasant woman in her humble abode in an isolated country community in Vietnam, who cooked me a vegetarian meal, to the grace of the street children in Cambodia, who have only a smile to offer - my faith and reconnection with humanity has been strengthened afresh.

-Sir Walter Scott once wrote "One hour of life, crowded to the full with glorious action, and filled with noble risks, is worth whole years of those mean observances of paltry decorum, in which men steal through existence, like sluggish waters through a marsh, without either honor or observation."
+Sir Walter Scott once wrote "One hour of life, crowded to the full with glorious action, and filled with noble risks, is worth whole years of those mean observances of paltry decorum, in which men steal through existence, like sluggish waters through a marsh, without either honour or observation."

 It often saddens me to think that many have ‘sold out’ for a life of mediocrity - to be content to play the spectator instead of the active participant in the ‘game’ of life.